Leposavić: Economy

-Almost all industrial facilities are closed or work with reduced capacity.
-The unemployment rate is also high, and it has been considerably increased due to the closing down of most of the Trepča conglomerate facilities.
-The municipality is rich in natural, infrastructure and management, but current circumstances blocked all the potentials.
-The municipality adopted the Development Agenda 2006 – 2009, in cooperation with United Nations Office for Project Services and with the support of UNMIK and the Italian Government, which foresees improvement in the local economy.
-However, with the current difficult situation, there is not much hope that the agenda will be properly implemented.
-The municipality, led by a very proactive chief executive officer, pays noteworthy efforts toward identifying and initiating projects ideas.
+The municipality's economy mostly depends on agriculture and small trade businesses.

 There are three lead and zinc mines operating on the territory of Leposavić: Belo Brdo, Crepulje and Crnac.

 The NGO Caritas Kosovo maintains a regional office in Leposavić.

 Cultural monuments

 The municipality has several monuments protected by the Republic of Serbia as part of the cultural heritage list.

 The following Serbian Orthodox churches are located in Leposavić: